-Pursuant to the Redomicile Transactions, certain holders of common shares of our predecessor company exchanged their common shares for exchangeable shares, or the Exchangeable Shares, in the capital of our subsidiary Zymeworks ExchangeCo Ltd., Exchangeable Shares are exchangeable at the option of the holder for shares of our common stock.
+Pursuant to the Redomicile Transactions, certain holders of common shares of our predecessor company exchanged their common shares for Exchangeable Shares in the capital of our subsidiary ExchangeCo.
+Exchangeable Shares are exchangeable at the option of the holder for shares of our common stock.